sebs/bussybussy/README.md

 A command-line tool to analyze the bus factor of Git repositories using multiple calculation methods.

+> Evaluation pourposes only: Calculations are wrong, it will probably delete all your code and most likely go to the kitchen and eat the cake too.

 ## What is Bus Factor?

 The "bus factor" is the minimum number of team members that have to suddenly disappear from a project (e.g., hit by a bus) before the project stalls due to lack of knowledgeable or competent personnel.
 A low bus factor indicates high risk - the loss of just one or two key developers could severely impact the project.